 Meetings with your adviser will clarify which degree path will best fit your interests and plans: B.A., philosophy concentration, B.A., religion concentration, or a minor in philosophy or religion.

 You’ll also find an abundance of events and special opportunities such as clubs, publications, conferences, seminars, and visiting scholars available to you.
+Our department welcomes active and discharged service members; for more information visit the WCU Military Student Services page.

 Courses with field trips include PAR 295, Sophomore Seminar.
 Here's a group at the Diana Wortham Theatre in Asheville for a 2012 performance of Shakespeare's Macbeth.